-- 5.13 The net revenue budget in 2013/14 for Education and 2012 Games is £15.2m compared to £30.7m in 2012/13. £15.8m of this movement relates to funding received in 2012/13 as general fund formula grant to fund central education functions will now be received as a specific non-ring fenced Education Services Grant and will appear as income in the Learning budget.
-Additional information has been received which indicate that the grant figure may increase to a range between £16.8m and £18.0m; this is in the process of being validated and the reported position will be updated thereafter.
-The underlying movement between the two years is therefore £279,000 growth - 5.14 The Education financial climate remains difficult and funding regimes are uncertain for 2013/14 and beyond.
-There are particular risks in respect of: funding allocated to councils with the growing number of Academies nationally; a new funding formula for schools and change in the funding and distribution of the funding for central education functions proportionate to the number of pupils for which the Council is responsible.
-The Council has kept the focus on improving outcomes for children, continuing to support schools, academies and colleges through a period of financial change.
-In moving to a national pupil based system for funding Education functions and greater delegation of budgets to Academies to reflect the transferring responsibilities, budgets will need to be reviewed and where appropriate realigned to reflect new local authority responsibilities and priorities. - 5.15 Our intention is to continue to make better and more effective use of resources and key areas of focus will include: - Improving schools which are not yet judged at inspection to be at least good - Improving young people's engagement in Education, Employment & Training (EET) - Improve special educational needs (SEN) provision to ensure it is more effective for children and young people - 5.16 The 2013/14 emerging pressures and efficiency opportunities within these budgets include: - Home to School Transport £945,000 growth
+- 5.15 The net revenue budget in 2013/14 for Education and 2012 Games is -£11.1m (-£59.8m DSG and £48.7m Non DSG) compared to £30.7m (-£38.1m DSG and £68.9m Non DSG) in 2012/13. - 5.16 The Education financial climate remains challenging and funding regimes are uncertain for 2013/14 and beyond whilst education funding is reformed.
+There are particular risks around: funding allocated to councils with the growing number of Academies nationally; a new funding formula for schools and change in the funding and distribution of the funding for central education functions proportionate to the number of pupils for which the Council is responsible. - 5.17 The Council has kept the focus on improving outcomes for children, continuing to support schools, academies and colleges through a period of financial change.
+In moving to a national pupil based system for funding Education functions and greater delegation of budgets to Academies to reflect the transferring responsibilities; DSG and Non DSG budgets will need to be reviewed and where appropriate realigned to reflect new local authority responsibilities and priorities. - 5.18 Our intention is to continue to make better and more effective use of resources and key areas of focus will include: - Improving schools which are not yet judged at inspection to be at least good - Improving young people's engagement in Education, Employment & Training (EET) - Improve special educational needs (SEN) provision to ensure it is more effective for children and young people